Celebrating Christmas in the Netherlands – traditions & food

 Besides family, we also celebrate Christmas with our friends.
 Having a nice time together combined with drinks and delicious food.

-Christmas is associated with food.
-Lot’s of food!
+Christmas in The Netherlands is associated with food.
+Lot’s of Dutch food!
 From breakfast to lunch and especially dinner: everything needs to be perfect and mouth-watering.

-For breakfast it’s really common in the Netherlands to eat some stollen (like in the photo above).
+For breakfast it’s really common in the Netherlands to eat some stollen.
 We combine the stollen together with bread from the oven, croissants, an egg and some orange juice with coffee or tea (again, this differs per family of course).

 Lots of families in the Netherlands are going to gourmet with the Holidays.
 It’s some kind of barbecue, but gourmet cooking happens inside the house.
-You make some salads, buy some meat, vegetables and any other products which you can bake and which you like and.. there you go!
+You make some salads, buy some meat, vegetables and any other products which you can grill on the table grill.